apache/activemq/SECURITY.md

 Layers of security provide valuable options to prevent attacks, and to provide a buffer for when vulnerabilities at any layer are reported to provide reasonable time to test and apply fixes without impacting business-critical messaging traffic.

-Users are advised to secure their environments
+Users are expected to secure their environments

-1. The web console is not designed to be exposed to the public Internet.
+1. The Web Console and Jolokia REST API are not designed to be exposed to the public Internet.
+Only admins should be granted access.

 2. Require user authentication and authorization for all connectivity including JMX, Jolokia, REST API and the web console.

 3. Require SSL connections on all transport connectors.

 4. Disable transport connectors for protocols that are not used by application clients.